|

 continuing contributions have provided desks, medicines, vitamins,

-computer disks for the school computer.
+roof that help during both the summer and monsoon seasons.
 We've paid for ear and tonsil operations,

 |